Pathfinder

 This elegant, short-hafted trident appears to be made from razor-sharp coral.
 A jade serpent wraps around the haft of the weapon before being impaled on the haft's spiked foot.

 Seaspike is treated as a light weapon for the purposes of Weapon Finesse and other similar abilities, and may be wielded as either a trident or a shortspear with the +1 animal bane special abilities.
-If a monsterous humanoid attempts to wield seaspike, they automatically drop the weapon at the end of their turn.
+If a monstrous humanoid attempts to wield seaspike, they automatically drop the weapon at the end of their turn.

 Last, the wielder of Seaspike gains a bonus to fortitude saving throws against poison equal to twice the weapons enhancement bonus.